Itzadrian/alx-system_engineering-devops/0x00-shell_basics/README.md

 6-firstdirectory script is used to create a directory in /tmp/ 7-movethatfile script is used to move a file 8-firstdelete script used to delete file
+10-back is a script that changes a working directory to the previous one